A Guide to Ageless Makeup for Women Over 50, According to an Industry Veteran

 Take It Easy at the Brows

-First, consciousness on keeping the brows complete clearly.
+First, consciousness on keeping the brows completely clear.
 “You want to store each eyebrow hair you’ve got, so as opposed to tweezing, trim them,” says Linter, adding that Revitabrow and Revitalash are excellent increase formulas she uses on herself.
 Linter is keen on featherlight hair-like strokes of Troy Surratt’s Expressionist Brow Pencil to fill in arches.
 “It’s skinny enough for drawing on a hair here and there without searching too synthetic,” she says. “[The shades] are so natural-looking.”